 Overview of the Training Program

-We offer eleven APA Accredited, full time, paid internship positions in clinical psychology: six Adult Track positions and five Child and Adolescent Track positions.
+We offer eleven APA Accredited, full time, paid internship positions in clinical psychology: four General Adult Track positions, two Adult Correctional/Forensics Track Positions and five Child and Adolescent Track positions.
 Nine of our positions are federally funded by HRSA (Health Resources and Services Administration).
 We are a member of the American Psychological Association and the Association of Psychology Postdoctoral Internship Centers (APPIC); our program adheres to the rules of these governing bodies.
 For verification and questions from APA please contact:

 Office of Program Consultation and Accreditation